Love in a Fallen City (novella): Literary critics

-Liu Zaifu, the famous Chinese littérateur, ideologist and humanist mentioned in his article that “At first glance, Eileen Chang’s best works, including “The Golden Cangue” and “Love in a Fallen City,” describe the details of family activities, love relationships, and marriages that occupy mundane life in places like Shanghai, but they in fact reveal the eternal mysteries in human nature that lie beneath the surface of life, mysteries of human desires for power and money.”
+Liu Zaifu, the Chinese littérateur, ideologist and humanist mentioned in his article that “At first glance, Eileen Chang’s best works, including “The Golden Cangue” and “Love in a Fallen City,” describe the details of family activities, relationships, and marriages that occupy life in places like Shanghai, but they in fact reveal the mysteries in human nature that lie beneath the surface of life, mysteries of human desires for power and money.”

 Liang Wendao: "A lot of people tend to ignore the connection between Eileen Chang's work and the Sino Japanese War.
 But there was a connection.
 Just like in Love in a fallen city, where she didn't mention how the people in Hong Kong escaped from the gunfire, or what happened between the British and the Japanese forces on the battlefield.
 What she did mention was how people had lived their daily life under the war, such as life between the two lovers in this novella.
 It does affect the way we view that war or our society during the war.
 She had shown us the real life of the most common people.
 Yes, there was a war; Yes, the Japs had occupied our land.
 But life still had to go on.
 You still had to eat and drink.
 And of course there would be love and even sex.
 Eileen Chang had shown us during wartime, in such a big city like Shanghai, how the ordinary people had lived through their life.
 Would there be any story in such a way of life?
 Yes, but it must have been covered by a touch of sadness or Eileen Chang's most favourite word, desolation.